-The Liber Sancti lacobi was compiled around 1140 and consisted of a set of heterogeneous materials - liturgical, hagiographic and musical, among others - relating to the The tradition of Saint James' preaching in Hispania apostle Saint James and his sanctuary at Compostela. dates back to the 6th century.
-But the discovery of his supposed tomb in Galicia at the beginning of the 9th The codex here is regarded as one of the finest items century gave rise to a pilgrimage movement that was in the compilation, along with the illuminated codex to became one of the three most important in the Chrispreserved in the Cathedral of Santiago (known as Codex tian West from the 11th century, along with Rome and Calixtinus).
-It was copied in 1173 by a monk from Ripoll Jerusalem.
-That is when the different roads and routes Arnaldo de Monte during his pilgrimage to Compostela, to Compostela were consolidated from all corners of for use at his own monastery.
-Europe.
-The Camino de Santiago was to become one of the main European routes of pilgrimage and cultural The codex contains five books, along with a letter from exchange during the Middle Ages, helping to spread ideas relating to European culture and arts across the the copyist, the monk Arnaldo de Monte, to the abbot and convent of the monastery of Santa María de Ripoll.
-Iberian Peninsula.
+The Liber Sancti Iacobi was compiled around 1140 and consisted of a set of heterogeneous materials - liturgical, hagiographic and musical, among others - relating to the apostle Saint James and his sanctuary at Compostela.

+The codex here is regarded as one of the finest items in the compilation, along with the illuminated codex preserved in the Cathedral of Santiago (known as Codex Calixtinus).
+It was copied in 1173 by a monk from Ripoll Arnaldo de Monte during his pilgrimage to Compostela, for use at his own monastery.

+The codex contains five books, along with a letter from the copyist, the monk Arnaldo de Monte, to the abbot and convent of the monastery of Santa María de Ripoll.
 Of the five books that make up the Liber, the last, titled Iter pro peregrinis ad Compostellam (Pilgrim's way to Compostela, or Pilgrim's Guide) is attributed to the French monk Aymeric Picaud and is thought to act as an aid for pilgrims making the journey to the tomb of the apostle.
 It explains the route in detail and points out the hospitals that you can visit; it mentions the example of other famous pilgrims who have already made the trip before; the book includes geographical descriptions (especially detailed in the case of the city of Santiago de Compostela); it recounts unfortunate or dangerous personal experiences to serve as a warning; it also lists the sacred sites and relics that must be visited during the tour.